-Implementation Action Delivered Effort(s) Lead(s) for Delivered Efforts E2.1: Develop equity-focused plan to identify and improve state highway crossings that limit accessibility to or within communities (Safer Streets and Crossings 1.1).
-Race and Equity Plan: Communication - including training and resources delivered to staff.
-Pilot Projects - to begin implementation of equity solutions in areas where data could be collected and tracked over time.
-Policy - beginning to institutionalize changes by creating an equity policy and an internal structure to support the ongoing work.
-Caltrans District Active Transportation (CAT) Plans: Plan development included a robust public engagement component, integrating Caltrans Race and Equity Caltrans stakeholder input into location-based needs.
+Implementation Action Delivered Effort(s) Implementation Leads E2.1 Develop equity-focused plan to identify and improve state highway crossings that limit accessibility to or within communities (Safer Streets and Crossings 1.1) Race and Equity Plan - Communication-including training and resources delivered to staff Pilot Projects-to begin implementation of equity solutions in areas where data could be collected and tracked over time Policy-beginning to institutionalize changes by creating an equity policy and an internal structure to support the ongoing work Caltrans Race and Equity Caltrans District Active Transportation (CAT) Plans - Plan development included a robust public engagement component, integrating stakeholder input into location-based needs.
 Equity was one of the objectives in the identification of the location-based needs.
-E2.2: Consider access to economic opportunity as a critical component to serving disadvantaged communities.
-Climate Action Plan for Transportation Infrastructure (CAPTI): One of the principles outlined in this investment framework focuses specifically on "strengthening our commitment to social and racial equity by reducing public health and economic harms and maximizing community benefits."
-CA State Transportation Agency
+Caltrans E2.2 Consider access to economic opportunity as a critical component to serving disadvantaged communities Climate Action Plan for Transportation Infrastructure (CAPTI) - One of the principles outlined in this investment framework focuses specifically on "strengthening our commitment to social and racial equity by reducing public health and economic harms and maximizing community benefits" CA State Transportation Agency